Siva-Alagarsamy/chestxrayclassification/README.md

 A sample dataset was provided to the Google Cloud language service to analyze the sentiment.
 This is under the [Google language benchmark](google-benchmark)

 # Explorative Data Analysis
-[Explorative Data Analysis](Data Wrangling and Exploration) was performed on the dataset.
+[Explorative Data Analysis](Data%20Wrangling%20and%20Exploration) was performed on the dataset.
 The folder "Data Wrangling and Exploration" contains the Jupyter notebook files.

 # Benchmark different model types
-Three different model type Logistic Regression, Random Forest and XGBoost was tried on the dataset.
+[Three different model types](Benchmark%20Various%20Models) Logistic Regression, Random Forest and XGBoost was tried on the dataset.
 The folder "Benchmark Various Models" contains the Jupyter notebook.

 # Prototypes
-The folder "Prototypes" contains initial prototype using the Logistic regression.
+The folder [Prototypes](Prototypes) contains initial prototype using the Logistic regression.

 # Deep neural network model
 Tensorflow using Keras API was used to build a model with embedding.
 The model was trained using a command line script.
 There is also a command line script to do prediction.
 A script was written to convert the dataset file into the Keras DataSet directory structure.
 This script was executed to convert the full file to the Keras dataset folder and then the trainer script was executed to generate the model.
 The model is saved under a folder "saved_model"